-Total Value £ Type of Contract Procedure to be used Up to £4,999 Works, supplies and services At least one quote in advance £5,000 to £49,999 Works, supplies and services At least 3 written quotes in advance Over £50,000 Works, supplies and services Contract Number required At least 3 written tenders in processed through the Council's tender portal Key decision is > £100,000
+Total Value £ Type of Contract Procedure to be used

+Up to £4,999 Works, supplies and At least one quote in

+services advance

+£5,000 to £49,999 Works, supplies and Contract Number required

+services At least 3 written quotes

+requested in advance

+Over £50,000 Works, supplies and Contract Number required

+services At least 3 written tenders

+received and processed

+through the Council's

+tender portal.

+Key decisions are

+contracts with a total

+value of more

+than£100,000 or for any

+contract for a terms of

+years with a value greater

+than £25,000 per annum

+and total contract value

+over £100,000 exclusive

+of indexation.
+The mean

+average to be used where

+annual payments are

+uneven.

-- 8.1 Where contracts are of a type and value that mean the EU Rules apply to them then there are four main types of EU procedures available.
-These are the open, restricted, competitive dialogue and competitive negotiated procedures.
-Care must be taken to ensure that the correct and most appropriate procedure is used and assistance on the choice and use of EU procedure should be sought from Procurement. - 8.2 The Council has determined that any decision which involves income or expenditure over £100,000 (or £100 million if it relates to treasury management matters) is a key decision.
-Therefore a decision by the Leader/Executive to commit the Council to expenditure (e.g. to agree to enter a contract or delegate such authority to an officer) of £100,000 or more over the whole length of the contract (including any options to extend) is a key decision and the steps set out in the Access to Information Procedure Rules (Part 4, Section F of the Constitution) must be followed.
-Notice of the intention to take a key decision must be published in the Schedule of Key Decisions at least 28 clear days before that decision is taken. - 8.3 A key decision taken by an officer or any decision (regardless of the amount of the contract) taken by the Leader/Executive cannot be implemented until the end of the call-in period or the scrutiny of that decision has been completed (as set out in the Leader and Executive Procedure Rules (Part 4, Section B of the Constitution refers).
-Accordingly, in determining a timetable for the commencement of any contract, officers should take in account provision for scrutiny.
+- 8.1 Where contracts are of a type and value that mean the Public Contracts Regulations 2015 apply care must be taken to ensure that the correct and most appropriate procedure is used and assistance on the choice and use of procedure should be sought from Procurement. - 8.2 The Council has determined that any decision which involves income or expenditure over £100,000 (or £100 million if it relates to treasury management matters) or greater than £25,000 per annum for a contract with a term of years and total contract value over £100,000 is a key decision.
+Therefore a decision by the Leader/Executive to commit the Council to expenditure (e.g. to agree to enter a contract or delegate such authority to an officer) of £100,000 or more or more than £25,000 per annum over the whole length of the contract (including any options to extend) is a key decision and the steps set out in the Access to Information Procedure Rules (Part 4, Section F of the Constitution) must be followed.
+Notice of the intention to take a key decision must be published in the Schedule of Key Decisions at least 28 clear days before that decision is taken.

+- 8.3 A key decision taken by an officer or any decision (regardless of the amount of the contract) taken by the Leader/Executive cannot be implemented until the end of the call-in period or the scrutiny of that decision has been completed (as set out in the Leader and Executive Procedure Rules (Part 4, Section B of the Constitution refers).
+Accordingly, in determining a timetable for the commencement of any contract, officers should take in account provision for scrutiny. - 8.4 Regarding any process to request quotes, Responsible Officers must ensure that they consider the best means to access the widest market for works, goods or services.
+Officers should also be mindful to be as inclusive as possible when requesting quotes and this may be achieved by requesting more than 3 quotes and rotating between suppliers for subsequent procurements.
+Responsible Officers must also be mindful on how they can promote the inclusion of local suppliers in all procurements to enhance social value and achieve best value.